Never trust anyone who says trading is easy. But what if you could find a way to help you shorten the learning curve?

 Its downloadable trading platform, thinkorswim, is pretty robust and allows users to paper trade the market.

-E-Trade is another well-known online brokerage that offers a number of resources and tools.
+E-Trade is another well-known online brokerage that offers several resources and tools.

 Its Power E-Trade platform allows members to practice trading stocks, options, and more without committing real money.